Crappie Fishing: Must-Have Best Tips

 Docks and pilings

-When water warms, they may shift toward deeper points, humps, and open-water edges where bait gathers.
-The fish are not disappearing; they are simply reorganizing themselves.
+In warmer water, they may shift toward deeper points, humps, and open-water edges where bait concentrates.
+They are not disappearing.
+They are repositioning.

 Look for: